-The Group measures all financial liabilities initially at fair value less transaction costs, subsequently financial liabilities are measured at amortised cost using the effective interest rate method.
-The financial liabilities of the Group comprise trade payables, bank and other loans and finance lease liabilities.
+The consolidated entity measures all financial liabilities initially at fair value less transaction costs, subsequently financial liabilities are measured at amortised cost using the effective interest rate method.

+The financial liabilities of the consolidated entity comprise trade payables, bank and other loans and lease liabilities.

-(h) Impairment of assets
+(i) Impairment of assets

 At each reporting date, the consolidated entity reviews the carrying values of its tangible and intangible assets to determine whether there is any indication that those assets have been impaired.
 If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the asset's carrying value.
-Any excess of the asset's carrying value over its recoverable amount is expensed to the statement of comprehensive income.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+Any excess of the asset's carrying value over its recoverable amount is expensed to profit or loss.